IndAlok/NSure-AI/README.md

 * **Latency:**
     * **In-Memory FAISS:** Blazing-fast retrieval without network overhead.
     * **Local Embeddings:** Eliminates API calls and network latency for the embedding step.
+    * **Instant Startup (Pre-Bundled Model):** The embedding model is "baked in" to the application, eliminating any download delay on server startup.
+The first API call is just as fast as any other.
-    * **Singleton Caching:** The entire document processing pipeline is cached after the first call, making subsequent queries extremely fast.
+    * **Singleton Caching:** The document processing pipeline is cached in memory after the first request for a specific URL, making subsequent queries on the same document instantaneous.
 * **Token Efficiency & Cost:**
     * **Local Embeddings:** Zero cost for embedding.
     * **Optimized Prompt:** The prompt is engineered to be concise, and the `stuff` chain method is highly efficient for the context sizes we are handling.